ScreenPyHQ/screenpy/docs/module/abilities.rst

 that require that ability.
-If an action or a question require an ability that the actor does not have, the actor will raise an |UnableToPerformException|.
+If an action or a question require an ability that the actor does not have, the actor will raise an |UnableToPerformError|.

 What If I Need To Set Up My Driver?
 -----------------------------------

-Behind the scenes, |BrowseTheWeb.using| is called to pass in a default webdriver.
+Behind the scenes, |BrowseTheWeb.using| is called to pass in a default Selenium webdriver.
 You can do whatever setup your driver needs— use specific options, set up authentication,